 THE OTHER INGREDIENTS PROBLEM

 Some yogurts, in addition to live and active cultures, contain multiple other ingredients, flavors, or sugars that can adversely affect canine health.
-All yogurt is high in calcium, which can pose a health problem for dogs if not closely monitored in context with the rest of your dog's diet.
+Lastly, all yogurt is high in calcium, which can pose a health problem for dogs if not closely monitored in context with the rest of your dog's diet, this is especially true for larger breeds.

 Alternative to Yogurt for Dogs

-We believe that yogurt, while it can offer some minimal benefits, is not the best way to healthfully impact your dogs health.
+We believe that yogurt, while it can offer some minimal benefits, is not the best way to impact your dogs health.
 A better alternative, rather than giving your dog the benefits of active probiotic cultures through yogurt, is to provide these cultures alone through a pure probiotic supplement made specifically for dogs.
-Instead of yogurt, give your dog a daily dose of Probiotic Miracle®.
+Instead of yogurt, give your dog a daily dose of probiotics.